 Hays County reports one new COVID-19 fatality

-The Hays County Health Department reported one new COVID-19 fatality July 22, a Kyle man in his 50s who was hospitalized at time of death.
-The total number of fatalities in the county is 22.
+The Hays County Health Department reported one new COVID-19 fatality July 27, a San Marcos woman in her 80s hospitalized at time of her death, bringing the total number of fatalities in the county to 25.
+The numbers in this report include data collected over the weekend.

-According to Epidemiologist Eric Schneider, the county reports 41 new lab-confirmed cases of COVID-19 and 60 recoveries, bringing the total number of cases in the county to 4,045, active cases to 3,024 and recoveries to 999.
+According to Epidemiologist Eric Schneider, there are 70 new lab-confirmed cases of COVID-19 and 46 recoveries, bringing the total number of cases in the county to 4,203, active cases to 3,000 and recoveries to 1,178.

-The total number of received negative tests in the county is now 12,289 with 47 tests still pending.
-The total number of hospitalizations is 89 and total current hospitalizations are 20 after four new individuals were hospitalized and three were discharged.
+The total number of received negative tests in the county is 21,109 with 66 tests still pending.
+The total number of hospitalizations is 98 and total current hospitalizations is 24 after five individuals were hospitalized.

-“Hays County residents can work together to slow the spread of the virus,” Schneider said.
-“Simple, effective tactics include staying home if it’s not necessary to go out, along with wearing masks and social distancing in public.”
+“COVID-19 is still here and still spreading in Hays County,” Schneider said.
+“If you don’t need to go out, stay home.
+If you go out, the best course of action is frequent hand washing, wearing a mask and staying six feet apart from others.”

 The University Star will continue to provide COVID-19 updates as any additional information is released.